Signs of a narcissist.

 Or if they still are with us, they will play nice for a short time to pull us back in just to unleash the not so nice upon us again.

-They have two faces the admiration face, where they want all the praise and compliments, this is when they play nice and the envy face, when they tantrum and are hurtful on so many ways, as they seek to destroy, both faces are all about them meeting their needs and never about you.
+Narcissists have two faces the admiration face, where they want all the praise and compliments, this is when they play nice and the envy face, when they tantrum and are hurtful in so many ways, as they seek to destroy, both faces are all about them meeting their needs and never about you.

 In the smear campaign, no one throws a bigger tantrum than a narcissist losing control of someone else’s mind.
 They will go all out to ruin those who dare to walk away from them.

 Don’t pay the Smear Campaign any attention, leave them and their flying monkeys to it, let them gossip, keep your head held high, with nothing coming from you it will pass in time, not easy I know, do the hard work, and it gets easier, focus on what you can do for you.

 Even when you’ve experienced all this and more, as you go along thinking yes, yes, yes, one lightbulb after another, we still might question, are they a narcissist?

 Here’s a list of traits of a narcissistic person; people do have a trait or two; this doesn’t make them a narcissist.
-They need just over half to be on the spectrum.
+They need at least five of the nine criteria to be on the spectrum.

 Superior and entitled.
 They believe they are above all others they believe they deserve special treatment, as they think they’re better than all others.

 Need for control.
 As they feel entitled and superior to all others, they want full control over anything, everything and everyone.
 It’s their way or major tantrum way until they get their own way.